prometheus/prometheus/docs/querying/basics.md

 ### Instant vector selectors

-Instant vector selectors allow the selection of a set of time series (in a time range query) and a single sample value for each at a given timestamp (in an instant query).
+Instant vector selectors allow the selection of a set of time series and a single sample value for each at a given timestamp (point in time).
 In the simplest form, only a metric name is specified, which results in an instant vector containing elements for all time series that have this metric name.